enonic/app-superhero-blog/README.md

 * TODO: Finish the comments part when fragment bug is fixed.
 * TODO: Make a hidden comment manager page to approve or delete comments.
 * TODO: Implement categories "Show hierarchy".
+* TODO: Write documentation and insert link
+* TODO: Make it possible to have the post-list page not the home page.